Key vaccines to consider this year

 Who needs it

 Everyone.
-It will protect you against tetanus, diphtheria and pertussis (whooping cough), which are all caused by bacterial infections.
+It will protect you against tetanus (a nervous system disease caused by bacteria), diphtheria (a bacterial infection) and pertussis (whooping cough).
+All are caused by bacterial infections.
 Diphtheria and whooping cough are very contagious.

 When to consider it